 There’s nothing like good ol’ cave tubing as a rite of passage for Belize first-timers.
 The first pick for cruise-goers, cave tubing is also on the list for visitors pressed for time but not wanting to sacrifice adventure.
 A relatively relaxing undertaking, river tubing through ancient caves is more than just bobbing gently up a stream as the dark engulfs you.
 It’s the history laced within the walls that took centuries to form, the stalactites and stalagmites saying hello when your headlamp lands on them.
 The quiet, the sacred, and the complete lack of outside world distractions make the tour a must for many.
 One of the most popular is Nohoch Che’en Caves near the City of Belmopan.

 Shark Ray Alley is hardly a secret when it comes to popular activities to do near Ambergris Caye.
 But the thrill never wanes when diving headfirst near a school of nurse sharks.
-Located in the Hol Chan Marine Reserve, Shark Ray Alley is home to docile sharks, large stingrays and giant sea turtles.
+Located in the Hol Chan Marine Reserve, Shark Ray Alley is home to docile sharks, large stingrays, and giant sea turtles.
 Those who are a little shy in sharing their swimming space with literal sharks can appreciate the critters from aboard the boat.
-Those who would rather say hi a bit closer can swim alongside them, keeping a comfortable distance as the sharks’ munch on some chum.
+But, jump in and swim alongside for a wild experience in Belize.
 Whether you’re staying in San Pedro Town or the island of Caye Caulker, this tour is definitely worth checking out when planning your first Belize itinerary.